 Many postgraduates are surprised to discover that there’s not the same government support available to postgraduates as undergraduates.
+However, there are options to help you fund your studies.

-For those who don’t have savings or employer support, the first step is to try to find grants and bursaries, but be warned, these are limited.
+For those who don’t have savings or employer support, the first step is to try to find grants and bursaries but be warned, these are limited.
 Take a look at our Home and EU funding information or International funding information.

-There is lots of competition for postgraduate funding, so apply as early as possible, ideally six months to a year before you intend to start since deadlines for charities and funding bodies will vary across the board.
+There is lots of competition for postgraduate funding, so apply as early as possible, ideally, six months to a year before you intend to start since deadlines for charities and funding bodies will vary across the board.

 If you intend to progress from undergraduate to postgraduate study, start exploring your options as soon as you begin the last year of your undergraduate course.